Ship Afterlife Rock Art

 Afterlife Journey, the Negev Desert Ship Rock Art

 Deciphering rock art from Israel, israelrockart.com.

-A strong belief in the afterlife flourished in ancient Egypt.
+Rock art demonstrates a strong belief in the afterlife that flourished in ancient Egypt that also sifted into the Negev desert.
 During those times, the idea of an afterlife symbolized a better existence than life itself.
 There is ample evidence that supports this popular belief, such as Egyptian text, architecture, religion, and burial monuments, all attest to the significance of the afterlife idea.

 This belief was adopted by other civilizations in the Western world and gave rise to the idea of the underworld journey, where the soul of the deceased was believed to embark on a journey through the underworld before reaching its final destination.
 The idea of reincarnation, where the soul of an individual was believed to be reborn into a new life, also originated from the belief in the afterlife.

 The afterlife journey ship myth depicts the perilous voyage of the soul as it travels through the underworld, which was envisioned as the most dangerous part of the journey.
 Ancient thought held that the earth was surrounded by water on all sides, with the underworld located deep beneath it.
 The treacherous journey through this realm of water and air required assistance from faithful psychopomps, such as waterbirds, boats, and fish, all of which are recurring symbols of the afterlife journey.